Discover Karthigai Masam 2025: Complete Guide to Dates and Karthigai Deepam in Tamil Nadu

 Support Dharma Renaissance

-Karthigai Deepam is celebrated during this month with rows of oil lamps that illuminate temples, homes, and public spaces.
-In Tamil Nadu, the beacon at sacred sites such as Tiruvannamalai symbolizes the radiance of Shiva as an ever-present light of knowledge.
+Karthigai Deepam is the hallmark observance of Karthigai masam, marked by rows of oil lamps in temples, homes, and public spaces.
+In Tamil Nadu, it is traditionally associated with the beacon at sacred sites such as Tiruvannamalai, symbolizing Shiva as a light of knowledge.